 - Warnings from your web browser, from ArcGIS Desktop, or from ArcGIS Pro about the site being untrusted.
 When a web browser encounters a self-signed certificate, it typically displays a warning and asks you to confirm that you want to proceed to the site.
 Many browsers display warning icons or a red color in the address bar for as long as you are using the self-signed certificate.

-- The inability to open a federated service in the portal's Map Viewer, add a secured service item to the portal, sign in to ArcGIS Server Manager on a federated server, or connect to the portal from ArcGIS for Office.
+- The inability to open a federated service in the portal's Map Viewer or Map Viewer Classic, add a secured service item to the portal, sign in to ArcGIS Server Manager on a federated server, or connect to the portal from ArcGIS for Office.

 - Unexpected behavior when configuring utility services, printing hosted services, and accessing the portal from client applications.